jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 | 44             |         1 |
 | 94             |         1 |

-We plot each mutations delta-log<sub>10</sub>(*K*<sub>A,app</sub>) versus the number of times it is observed in the circulating Spike alignment.
-We can see that many of the mutations that are observed just one or a couple of times are highly deleterious, and anything sampled more than a handful of times is neutral or perhaps has slightly enhanced binding and/or expression.
+We plot each mutations experimental phenotype versus the number of times it is observed in the circulating Spike alignment, for binding (top) and expression (bottom), with the righthand plots simply zooming in on the region surrounding zero for better visualization.
+We can see that some of the mutations that are observed just one or a couple of times are highly deleterious, and anything sampled more than a handful of times exhibits \~neutral or perhaps small positive binding and/or expression effects.

 <img src="circulating_variants_files/figure-gfm/scatter_circulating_variants_nobs-1.png" style="display: block; margin: auto;" />